santarabantoosoo/WDND/session4/flask-wtform-tutorial-master/README.md

 **Config.py**

 1- set up secret key variable
 2- load .env file

 **forms.py**
 1- create a signup form to include [email - password - confirm password - title - website - birthday - recapthcha - submit]
 2- use appropriate field types and validations for the previous items

 **routes.py**

 1- complete the sign up route

-Tip: u can use WTFORMS way of checking whether the request GET or POST
+*Note: can use WTFORMS way of checking whether the request is GET or POST*

 -----

 **Hackers and Slackers** tutorials are free of charge.
 If you found this tutorial helpful, a [small donation](https://www.buymeacoffee.com/hackersslackers) would be greatly appreciated to keep us in business.
 All proceeds go towards coffee, and all coffee goes towards more content.